Outline

 npx nestia swagger

-# BUILD SWAGGER/OPENAI/SDK/E2E AT THE SAME TIME
+# BUILD SWAGGER/SDK/E2E AT THE SAME TIME

 npx nestia all